 Access to row and column channels can be switched between LEs in adjacent pairs of LABs.
 For example, a LE in one LAB can drive the row and column channels normally driven by a particular LE in the adjacent LAB in the same row, and vice versa.
-This flexibility enables routing resources to be used more efficiently (see Figure 13).
+This flexibility enables routing resources to be used more efficiently.
+Figure 13 shows the ACEX 1K LAB.